iyanu27/SCA_FINAL_PROJECT/README.md

 ## PHASE 2- PUSH THE BUILT IMAGE TO DOCKER HUB REPOSITORY
  The image registry i will be using is Docker Hub.
-First, your account has to be created, then create a repository with any name, we’ve named it laravelvuejsapplication.
+First, your account has to be created, then create a repository with any name, i named it laravelvuejsapplication.
 Now, let see the steps i followed: